Quantum-Inspired Perfect Matching under Vertex-Color Constraints: Introduction

-Deciding whether perfect matchings exist in a graph is well-known to be in PTIME via Blossom Algorithm \cite{edmonds1965paths}.
-In practice, additional restrictions on perfect matchings are often needed, which make the perfect-matching problem display interesting complexity and algorithmic properties \cite{elmaalouly2022exact}.
-While existing work studied PMs under edge color or weight constraints, insufficient effort has been put to PM under vertex-color constraints on graphs with bi-colored edges, motivated by applications in quantum computing.
+Studying EXISTS-PMVC is also valuable in graph theory, besides its motivation in quantum computing.
+Deciding whether perfect matchings exist in a graph is well-known to be in PTIME via the Blossom Algorithm \cite{edmonds1965paths}.
+Additional restrictions on perfect matchings often make the problem display interesting complexity and algorithmic properties \cite{elmaalouly2022exact}.
+While existing work studied PMs under edge color or weight constraints, not much effort has been put into PM under vertex-color constraints on graphs with bi-colored edges.